Err Is Human To Forgive Is Divine

 Focus on the Present and Future

 If you have made a mistake at work, acknowledge your error, take responsibility for your actions, and apologize if necessary.
-Then, focus on learning from your mistake and developing strategies to prevent it from happening again.
+Plus, then, focus on learning from your mistake and developing strategies to prevent it from happening again.
 This might involve seeking additional training, improving your organizational skills, or asking for help when needed.

 Let Go of the Need for Revenge

 Imagine someone who has spread false rumors about you, damaging your reputation and causing you emotional distress.
 It is natural to want to retaliate, to seek revenge.
-However, engaging in such behavior will only perpetuate the cycle of negativity and harm.
+Even so, engaging in such behavior will only perpetuate the cycle of negativity and harm.
 Instead, choose to let go of your need for revenge and focus on rebuilding your reputation through positive actions and authentic relationships.

 Practice Self-Compassion